Yinual/Network-Design/README.md

 algorithms like Kruskal's and Prim's are well-known greedy approaches that provably find the optimal solution.
 This project focuses on implementing
 Kruskal's algorithm in C++ to demonstrate its application in designing communication networks and to analyze the data structures and algorithmic efficiency involved.

+Kruskal's Algorithm: A Greedy Approach

+Kruskal's algorithm builds a Minimum Spanning Tree by iteratively adding edges to a growing forest.
+The greedy choice made at each step is to select the edge with the smallest weight from the set of edges not yet considered, provided that adding this edge does not form a cycle with the edges already selected.

+The algorithm proceeds as follows:
+1. Initialization:
+    Create a forest F (a set of trees), where each vertex in the graph is initially a separate tree.
+    Create a set S containing all edges in the graph.
+    The MST will be stored in a list A (initially empty).
+2. Sort Edges: Sort all edges in S in non-decreasing order of their weights.
+3. Iterative Selection:
+    For each edge (u, v) in the sorted list S:
+        If vertices u and v are in different trees in the forest F (i.e., adding edge (u, v) does not form a cycle):
+            Add edge (u, v) to the MST list A.
+            Merge the trees containing u and v in the forest F.
+4. Termination: The algorithm terminates when the MST A contains V-1 edges (where V is the number of vertices) or when all edges in S have been considered.
+If the graph is connected, V-1 edges will be selected.

+The Disjoint Set Union (DSU) data structure is typically used to efficiently manage the forest F and check for cycles (i.e., determine if two vertices belong to the same tree/component).